Device Clients

 If you're not using the ctrld utility, you can still make use of the above system, albeit with some limitations, and you won't see all of the data mentioned above (hostname, MAC address, LAN IP).

 To manually "create" a client for a Device simply template the DNS-over-HTTPS URL or DNS-over-TLS hostname with the client name, and configure the resolvers on desired physical gadgets.
+After you do, you will be able to view Analytics separately for all the clients.
 For example:

 DNS-over-HTTPS